george-hawkins/japanese/skritter.md

 But it's not very clear what you should do, even though you've got one deck sitting there, you're told there are no decks due.

-I think at this point, they should probably push you straight to a YouTube video that walks you thru a first session with Skritter (and they should push you to the real YouTube app - they do have in app videos but on Android, at least, the in-app video playback experience is subpar vs YouTube and I'd rather flip-back and forward between Skritter and YouTube rather than use the in-app player).
+I think at this point, they should probably push you straight to a YouTube video that walks you thru a first session with Skritter.
+Instead you have to hunt for this - if you press the "hamburger" icon (upper left) and select _Help_, the fist item there is _Skritter Mobile Guide_ which does feature a useful video and links to explanations of all the elements.

-In fairness, I suspect a link to the guide may have been one of the things I clicked away while trying to get a handle on what I was even looking at on the apps main page.
-Perhaps, this video should have been introduced as part of the tiny walk thru you get after opening the app for the first time.

-On their website, they do have a [_Skritter Mobile Guide_](https://docs.skritter.com/article/214-skritter-mobile-guide):
+The exact same content is also available on their website - see [_Skritter Mobile Guide_](https://docs.skritter.com/article/214-skritter-mobile-guide).

 xxx

-And there's a useful video and links for explanations of all the elements.
-The video is hosted on Vimeo (which has gone to hell in the last few years, so the playback can be slow to start).

-And if you click the link below the video, that should take you to the same video on Vimeo, you just get:
+If you click the link below the video, that should take you to the same video on Vimeo, you just get:

 xxx

 It seems they've got things currently set up so that this video restricted so it can only be played back if embedded in their site.

-But they do also have the video available [here](https://www.youtube.com/watch?app=desktop&v=gQaWYWn1HD0) on YouTube (so maybe they should update their website to point to this content).
+But they do also have the video available [here](https://www.youtube.com/watch?app=desktop&v=gQaWYWn1HD0) on YouTube (so maybe they should update their website to point to this content, Vimeo has kind of gone to hell in the last few years and the playback for content hosted there can be slow to start).

 Anyway, it turns out that you have to _learn_ content first before it starts appearing as due or avaiable for testing.